RohitGodara77/Desktop-voice-assistant/README.md

                 open you tube,
                 search wikipedia,
-                send email(you can just speak the content , it will send it by converting it to text), open VS code/sublime/or eny other directory or editor, play music/movie or any multimedia content available on your device
+                send email(you can just speak the content , it will send it by converting it to text), open VS code/sublime/or any other directory or editor, play music/movie or any multimedia content available on your device